Slackadays/Clipboard/README.md

 Just let the features speak for themselves.

-- Copy text, files, directories, or anything else really,
+- Copy text, files, directories, pipes, or anything else really,
-- Get _infinite_ numbers of independent clipboards,
+- Get an _infinite_ number of independent clipboards,
 - Make persistent clipboards that stick around just for you,
 - Connect with your [desktop clipboard system](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat),
 - Use languages like español, português, and Türkçe,